day8/re-frame-10x/docs/HyperlinkedInformation/ReplayButton.md

 ### Epoch Navigation

-By using the backwards and forwards arrows, `re-frame-trace` allows you to navigate through Epochs.
+By using the backwards and forwards arrows, `re-frame-10x` allows you to navigate through Epochs.
 At any one moment, you are inspecting a single Epoch, for which we'll use the term "The Observed Epoch".

 ### On Click

-When you click the "Replay" button, you are asking `re-frame-trace` to perform an "Action Replay" of "The Observed Epoch", and this happens in two Steps:
+When you click the "Replay" button, you are asking `re-frame-10x` to perform an "Action Replay" of "The Observed Epoch", and this happens in two Steps:
  - **Step 1** - the value in `app-db` is reset to the value it contained immediately prior to "The Observed Epoch"
  - **Step 2** - the event which caused "The Observed Epoch" is re-dispatched